TumilaraEmmanuel/NETWORKWALKS-TUMILARAEMMANUEL-B083-WK2-PM1-PM5-FOOTPRINTING-SCANNING/README.md

 **Solution**:
 - The 3 cloned Kali Linux VMs were IP4 addresses were reconfigured to 10.0.0.3, 10.0.0.4 and 10.0.0.5 respectively.
-- Mappng was done using Zenmap on Kali Linux
+- Mapping was done using Zenmap on Kali Linux

 <hr>

 # 💡 What I Learned
 - Footprinting builds a complete profile of a target using only public information, before any active engagement — this is why it's hard to detect.
-- Each tool reveals a different layer: whois and DNS tools expose ownership/hosting, whatweb/curl expose the software stack, wafw00f exposes defenses.
+- Each tool reveals a different layer: `whois` and DNS tools expose ownership/hosting, `whatweb`/`curl` expose the software stack, wafw00f exposes defenses.
-- A single misconfigured plugin/CMS version (seen via whatweb) can be the entry point an attacker looks for.
+- A single misconfigured plugin/CMS version (seen via `whatweb`) can be the entry point an attacker looks for.
 - Network scanning with Zenmap is a fast way to discover live hosts on a subnet — a ping scan alone reveals which devices are worth investigating further.
 - Passive recon never touches the target directly, which is why it's the safest and stealthiest phase of a security assessment.